What Does a Medical Lab Technician Do? (A Closer Look)

 - Collecting blood, tissue or other samples from patients

-What are some medical lab tech specialties?
+What are some medical lab technician specialties?

-Other specialties include:
+Other potential medical lab tech specialties include:

 - Blood banking

 What skills do successful medical lab technicians possess?

 It should be obvious by now that much of a medical lab tech’s work revolves around the laboratory.
 So it shouldn’t be surprising that many precise technical skills are required.
 But there are several transferrable skills that are just as important to be successful in this role.

 We used real-time job analysis software to examine more than 75,000 MLT job postings over the past year.3 This data helped us identify the top hard and soft skills employers are seeking in potential lab technicians.